 Alejandro joined Watsi on March 12th, 2013.
-Two years ago, Alejandro became the 3115th member to automatically support a new Watsi patient every month.
-Since then, 2,804 more people have become monthly donors!
-Alejandro's most recent donation traveled 7,800 miles to support Robert, a construction laborer from Kenya, to fund achilles tendon treatment.
+Three years ago, Alejandro became the 3115th member to automatically support a new Watsi patient every month.
+Since then, 2,876 more people have become monthly donors!
+Alejandro's most recent donation traveled 7,400 miles to support Ezekiel, a 6-month-old from Uganda, to fund hydrocephalus surgery.

 Robert is a casual laborer from Kenya.
 Robert works as a construction site worker in the capital while his wife takes up jobs such as laundry services.
 The father of two lives in a two-roomed house, paying $31 per month.
 They share bathroom amenities in a pro-poor home of the city.
 Robert walked to our facility in the late hours of 22 April 2020, with complaints of Achilles tendon injury.
 A week ago, he was bathing in their shared bathroom when he slid and his right foot got stuck by the toilet bowl sustaining the injury.
 Without treatment, Robert might not be able to walk with ease again and risks further wound infections.
 Fortunately, our medical partner, African Mission Healthcare Foundation, is helping Robert receive treatment.
 On April 23rd, surgeons will treat his Achillies injury and perform a debridement and skin graft procedure.
 Following treatment, he will be able to walk so he can return home and care for his family.
 Now, Robert needs help to fund this $1,129 procedure.
 Robert says, “Thank you for expressing a wish to support me.
 I did not have money for the motel lodge last night and do not have any money for the planned surgery.
 God bless you.”